UFC 297: Strickland vs. Du Plessis: Predictions & Analysis

 A few statistical edges stand out.
 Plessis throws significantly more leather — a 0.4 sig. strike per minute gap.
 Plessis is far more active with takedowns, averaging 2.5 more per 15 minutes.
 Strickland has tighter striking defense, making opponents miss more often.

 The Pick: Dricus Du Plessis over Sean Strickland.
-The model gives Plessis a slight nod at 60% — this could easily go either way.
+The model gives Plessis a slight nod at 57% — this could easily go either way.
+Notably, the betting market has Plessis at 51% implied while our model sees 57% — a 7-point disagreement that could signal value.

 Raquel Pennington vs Mayra Bueno Silva